abarnert/superhackyinternals/README.md

 interpreter, but see the included test code for all the fun stuff you can do.

+Also see the `stringy.py` script for a combination of `pythonapi` and `internals` code to screw with strings in a way that's simple from the C API but normally not doable from inside Python.

 ## Other types

 As examples, I think these types cover everything you'd need to figure